Author: Sexual Diversity

 Additional References: LGBT Adolescents Publications

 Summary: Information and test questions for adults and adolescents questioning if they may be gay, lesbian or bisexual.

-The American Psychological Association defines sexual orientation as an "enduring emotional, romantic, sexual, or affectional" attraction toward another person.
+The American Psychological Association defines sexual orientation as an "enduring emotional, romantic, sexual, or affectionate" attraction toward another person.

-If you are feeling feeling confused, you're not alone.
+If you are feeling confused, you're not alone.

 Some Reasons Why You Might Be Questioning Your Sexual Orientation:

-Some psychologists believe masturbation is a useful test for determining sexual orientation - gay people fantasise about their own gender when they masturbate whereas heterosexual people do not.
+Some psychologists believe masturbation is a useful test for determining sexual orientation - gay people fantasize about their gender when they masturbate, whereas heterosexual people do not.

 You might also want to consider the possibility that you are neither gay nor straight and are bisexual - or just curious.
 It can help to talk to other people who are going through the same thing.
 Find out if there's a young men's or women's group in your area for lesbian, gay or bisexual people.

 The process of discovering sexuality differs for everyone.